thrvg/One-Beep-Timer/README.md

 It is a simple app, with a clean ad-free UI, and straightforward functionality.
 It is a timer that beeps once (and sends a notification) to signify that the time is up without requiring any user interaction.

 And that's currently it.
-There are additional features I can add to it, but I haven't personally found the need for it.
+There are definitely additional features that I can add, but I haven't personally found the need for it and so, until now, I haven't.
 If you would like to see a particular feature built, or if you'd like to contribute/collaborate, feel free to shoot me an email at thrvg1@gmail.com!